wp-plugins/thecartpress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.4.1 =
+* Fixed sent issues in advanced comunications
+* Adding more powerfull template configurations (Theme compatible: custom template for single pages)
+* Improvements in Comments and documentation
+* New filters: tcp_shopping_cart_get_total_for_shipping

 = 1.4.0 =
 * Copy existing order to shopping cart
 * Address 2 fields not print